Marcus West

-Marcus West (born November 6, 1983) is an American football coach and former defensive lineman who is the assistant defensive line coach for the Buffalo Bills of the National Football League (NFL).
-Prior to being hired by the Bills, he was the co-defensive coordinator and defensive line coach at the University of North Carolina at Charlotte.
+Marcus West (born November 6, 1983) is an American football coach and former defensive lineman who is the defensive line coach for the Buffalo Bills of the National Football League (NFL).
+Prior to being hired by the Bills as the assistant defensive line coach, he was the co-defensive coordinator and defensive line coach at the University of North Carolina at Charlotte.
 He played for the Indianapolis Colts, Amsterdam Admirals, and Hamilton Tiger-Cats before getting into coaching.
+He was promoted to defensive line coach of the Bills ahead of the 2024 season, following Eric Washington’s departure to become the defensive coordinator of the Chicago Bears.

 Coaching career

 West began his coaching career at Wartburg College as a defensive line coach before going on to Chattanooga as a defensive line coach.
 He joined the coaching staff of fellow Chattanooga assistant Will Healy at Austin Peay in 2016 as a co-defensive coordinator and defensive line coach.

 Minnesota

 West was added to the coaching staff at Minnesota in 2018 as a defensive line pass rush specialist.

 Charlotte

 West joined Healy's inaugural staff at Charlotte in 2019 as his assistant head coach and co-defensive coordinator.